 The Competition Law presumes market power to exist if the parties jointly hold a share of at least 20 per cent of the market.
-The Horizontal Merger Guidelines describe threshold levels of market concentration that raise concerns about the possible exercise of market power in one of two ways: by a single firm unilaterally, when that firm has a market share of at least 20 per cent; or through coordination of firms (collective dominance) in a market in which the four-firm concentration ratio is at least 75 per cent and the resulting firm has a market share of at least 10 per cent.
+CADE's recently published Guidelines on Horizontal Mergers describe threshold levels of market concentration that raise concerns about the possible exercise of market power in a few ways: by a single firm unilaterally, when that firm has a market share of at least 20 per cent; or through coordination of firms (collective dominance) in a market in which the four-firm concentration ratio is at least 75 per cent and the resulting firm has a market share of at least 10 per cent.
 If the market concentration exceeds either of those levels, CADE proceeds to step three (market power exercise).
-Finally, the guidelines do not explicitly adopt the Herfindahl-Hirschman Index as a measure of concentration but CADE usually uses it, following the US or the EC standards.
+Following the US or the EC standards, CADE's guidelines also consider the Herfindahl-Hirschman Index (HHI) as a measure of concentration.

 For example, when reviewing Merger Case No. 08700.009834/2014-09 (Anovis and União Química), CADE considered that no competition concerns would arise if the combined market share was under 20 per cent.
 For the two ACT4 category classes for which the resulting concentration was over 20 per cent, CADE resorted to the HHI index, which indicated the high market share was in fact prior to the transaction and was little affected by it.
 As concentrations were over 50 per cent, CADE took a conservative approach and proceeded with the analysis of the possibility of exercise of market power, which would not be significantly affected by the merger, and thus cleared the case.
+More recently, in Merger Case No. 08700.005093/2016-59 (Sanofi and Boehringer Ingelheim), despite finding concentration above 20 per cent in the market segments involved in the transaction and a HHI variation above 200 points, CADE cleared the case without restrictions due to: (i) the fact that the parties' products included in the same market segment were not close substitutes; and (ii) that there is a great number of companies with high market share in the segments affected.
+A similar approach was taken by CADE while reviewing Merger Case No. 08700.006159/2016-28 (Pfizer and AstraZeneca).
+Even though the transaction resulted in a high market share in some of the affected markets - and in some cases the HHI variation was also relevant - CADE cleared the transaction without restrictions because, among other things: (i) Pfizer's high market share was only identified considering the scenario in terms of value, which could be related to drugs over which the company previously had patent; (ii) the market share of the parties in terms of units was very low; (iii) new drugs entered the market and there is projection of new products; and (iv) the presence of important competitors in the affected markets.